 Crash and casualty data

-Request CCTV data for an accident
+CCTV data

 We do not record or store any CCTV footage, as this footage is only used in real time.
-You may be able to obtain CCTV footage held by Kent Police, National Highways or your borough council directly:

-Request crash and collision data
+Crash and collision data

 You can request basic information relating to crashes for casualty types, vehicles involved and severity of crashes within the last 19 years, via the crash map.